sebwas/vuejs-component-external-resource/README.md

 The loader needs `merge`, `each` and `capitalize` from [lodash/lodash](https://github.com/lodash/lodash).

 ## Example
 The external-resources.js file is intended to be used as a mixin.

-Example:
+For a full example component see [EXAMPLE.md](EXAMPLE.md).

 ```javascript
 import externalResources from './mixins/external-resources';